-Dr. Athaliah Molokomme is the Attorney General of Botswana.
+Dr. Athaliah Molokomme is the Ambassador and Permanent Representative of Botswana to Switzerland and the former Attorney General of Botswana.
 She holds a Bachelor of Laws degree from the University of Botswana and Swazi- land, a Masters in Law from Yale Law School, and a PhD in Law from Leiden University.

 She taught law at the University of Botswana from 1981 to 1996, and has researched and published extensively in the elds of family law, women and law, customary law and employment law.
 For the past three decades, she has been a regular speaker at national, regional and international conferences, workshops and seminars in her areas of expertise.

 She has served on several boards, commissions and professional organisations at a national, regional and international level.
 Awards include the Women’s Human Rights Award from Women, Law and Development International in 1993, the Presidential Order of Meritorious Service for Exceptional Service to Botswana in 1999, and the US Ambassador‘s award as one of the Vanguard Women Leaders of Botswana in 2005.

 From July 1998, Dr. Molokomme was founding head of the Gender Unit at the Secretariat of the Southern African Development Community (SADC), until May 2003 when she was appointed Judge of the High Court of Botswana.